The Science Of Successful Self-Management: 16 Crucial Factors

 The key factors (according to research)

-These scholars reviewed almost 40 years of literature on the topic and present an extensive overview of the essential factors that, according to research, influence the success of self-managing teams.
+These scholars reviewed almost 40 years of literature on the topic and presented an extensive overview of the essential factors that, according to research, influence the success of self-managing teams.

 The factors they describe can be a guide for organizations wanting to implement self-managing practices.
-This evidence-based analysis describes the factors that are crucial.
+This evidence-based analysis describes the crucial factors.

 What are these key factors?
-We lay them out below on the three key organizational levels – (1) the individual, (2) the team, and (3) the organization.
+We lay them out below on the three key organizational levels:

 Key factors at the individual level (according to research)